liferay/liferay-docs/develop/tutorials/articles-dxp/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 by *redeploying* an unmodified Liferay application.
 You're also responsible for checking that patches and fix packs do not conflict with your Ext plugin.

-The @product-ver@ compatible Plugins SDK is designed to develop/deploy one Ext plugin.
+The @product-ver@ compatible Plugins SDK is designed to only develop/deploy one Ext plugin.
 This means that all your customizations should live inside one Ext plugin.
 The Plugins SDK does not check for conflicts among multiple Ext plugins stored in the `/ext` folder, so do **not** develop/deploy multiple Ext plugins